josephdouce/lezyne-gps-tools/lzm_builder/tools/README.md

    - Total area in km²
     - Number of 0.20° boxes
    - Any warnings about limits
+    - To use GPX Mode instead of polygon mode, click the compass button (🧭) and choose a .gpx file.
+The first
+      <trk> will be used and the map will zoom to the track.
+The .poly output is hidden in GPX Mode; the generated
+      bash script is produced as usual.

 **Step 2: Generate Download Script**
 1. The tool automatically generates a bash script in the text area